ISAIAH-max/alx-system_engineering-devops/0x07-networking_basics/README.md

 * 1. Physical Layer

 ## What is a LAN?
+* A Local Area Network(LAN) connects network devices over a relatively short distance.
+##### Usage:
+* LANs are typically used in private households or in companies to set up home or corporate networks.
 ## What is a WAN?
+* A Wide Area Network(WAN) spans a large physical distance.
+##### Usage:
+* The internet is the largest WAN, spanning the Earth.
 ## What is the Internet?
 ## TCP/UDP